midhunhk/feed-parser/README.md

 Feed Parser (for Bing's homepage images)
 ========================================

-This project is basically an XML based Feed parser, which is implemented for Bing Image of the Day as an exampke.
+This project is basically an XML based Feed parser, with implementation for Bing Image of the Day as an example.
 It saves images to disk.
 Included is a very basic version which may be extended as a general purpose feed parser.

-Each image from Bing may or may not have a license as applicable, and are not covered under "Apache License Version 2.0".
+Each image from Bing may or may not have a license as applicable, and are not covered under "Apache License Version 2.0" under which this software is released.

 Contributions for improving (or completing) functionalities or adding new features are welcome.